MrScratchcat/MrScratch-phone/README.md

 sudo debuild -b -uc -us
 sudo apt install -f -y ../*.deb && sudo apt install waydroid -y && cd && sudo rm -rf build-packages
 ```
-#Reboot now and then start your os with KDE
+#Reboot now and then switch your desktop to plasma on wayland
 #Then execute the other instructions